-Josh Rosenbloom is a project engineer for Capstan Tax Strategies.
-Josh has completed cost segregation studies for a wide variety of properties, including multi-family residential complexes, office buildings, and shopping centers.
-Josh consistently utilizes his significant experience in project and construction management to provide each client the best possible outcome.
-Josh brings a tremendous amount of expertise to every cost segregation study, and as a lifelong learner, he enjoys the opportunity to add to his knowledge with every project.
+Joshua Rosenbloom is a project engineer for Capstan Tax Strategies.
+Joshua has completed cost segregation studies for a wide variety of properties, including multi-family residential complexes, office buildings, and shopping centers.
+Joshua consistently utilizes his significant experience in project and construction management to provide each client the best possible outcome.
+Joshua brings a tremendous amount of expertise to every cost segregation study, and as a lifelong learner, he enjoys the opportunity to add to his knowledge with every project.

-Josh is an aspiring historian, focusing his research on late 19th-century and early 20th-century Philadelphia.
+Joshua is an aspiring historian, focusing his research on late 19th-century and early 20th-century Philadelphia.
 He is also a senior advisor to a major public art project in New York City currently planned for the summer of 2016.
-Josh lives in Downingtown with his longtime girlfriend and adorable family cat, Lox.
+Joshua lives in Downingtown with his longtime girlfriend and adorable family cat, Lox.

 He holds a Bachelor of Science in Civil Engineering from Columbia University.
 Download vCard